 6.28.1 Applicability to language

 C lacks a keyword to be used as an explicit terminator.
-Therefore, it may not be readily apparent which statements are part of a loop construct or an if statement.
+Therefore, it can not be readily apparent which statements are part of a loop construct or an if statement.

 Consider the following section of code: